Backbase/backbase.github.io/content/posts/unpublished/web-test-automation-intercepting-mocking-network-calls-with-playwright/post.md

 ## Conclusion

 The [page.route](https://playwright.dev/docs/api/class-page#page-route) method of Playwright allows you to intercept HTTP requests and return a mocked response.
 Because you are fully in control of the response, this enables you to create edge cases to cover all the possible scenarios quickly without introducing a lot of overhead.
 The Playwright API is flexible enough to be used in different ways.
-You can just create a mocked response, return an error, or you can make the original request and modify the response.
+You can just create a mocked response, return an error, or you can make the original request and alter the response.

 ## References
 Official documentation for [Network](https://playwright.dev/docs/network) interception.